 Renzulli, J. S. (2002).
 Expanding the conception of giftedness to include co-cognitive traits and to promote social capital.
 Phi Delta Kappan, 84(1), 33-58.

 From an early age many gifted individuals exhibit qualities of moral sensitivity and desire to address injustice in society (Silverman, 1994).
 Renzulli’s Three Ring Conception of Giftedness defines giftedness as the intersection of three clusters of traits – above average ability, creativity and task commitment (Renzulli, 1984).
 This article discusses development of the original model to encompass this innate desire to make a difference (Renzulli, 2002).
 Through understanding of positive human qualities we can identify and provide for individuals who have the potential to contribute to society.
 These qualities fall within the social, perceptual and creative domains of Gagne’s DMGT (Gagne, 2004).
 Operation Houndstooth develops optimism, courage, romance with a topic or discipline, sensitivity to human concerns, physical and mental energy and vision/sense of destiny (Renzulli, 2004).
 As educators it is important to look to experts such as Silverman, Gagne and Renzulli and go beyond IQ measures to appreciate the breadth of giftedness.
-This allows educational experiences to maximize the development of talent.
+This allows educational experiences to maximise the development of talent.

 Sternberg, R.J.
 (2005).
 WICS: A model of giftedness in leadership.
 Roeper Review, 28(1), 37-44.

 This article builds on the ideas presented in Renzulli (2004) by addressing the qualities that define giftedness in leadership.
-WICS is an acronym for wisdom, intelligence and creativity synthesized.
+WICS is an acronym for wisdom, intelligence and creativity synthesised.
 “Gifted leaders seek out the information they need and process it creatively, intelligently and wisely” (Sternberg, 2005, p.
 37).
 In this model attitude and the development of attributes is as important as innate ability (Sternberg, 2005).
 This is reflected in the interpersonal factors of Gagne’s developmental process from giftedness to talent (Gagne, 2004).
 Giftedness is more than test scores or the ability to learn rapidly, it’s the capacity to contribute to a chosen field.
 While this model appears to address adult giftedness, Sternberg (2005) suggests we broaden our view of childhood giftedness providing opportunities for children to develop leadership qualities needed by society.
 As suggested by Renzulli (2002) this model allows educators to provide curriculum that in engages students in becoming contributing global citizens.

 Munro, J. (2013).
 Teaching gifted students: A knowing and thinking-based framework for differentiation.
 Centre for Strategic Education Seminar Paper 227: Melbourne, Victoria.